 Why don’t farmers just do it?
 I mean fence their cattle out of the streams.
 If farmers would do this one practice, at least in the Shenandoah River watershed, agriculture would probably be finished with its part of the Chesapeake Bay TMDL.
 Excluding livestock from streams is possibly the single...

 Harpers Ferry, Martin Luther King, Jr. Day Monday was Martin Luther King, Jr. Day and we were driving back from Wilmington, Delaware.
 Our route took us through Harper’s Ferry, West Virginia – one of the most spectacular places on Earth.
 Thomas Jefferson said the view from a high rock in...

 There has been a lot of talk about “T” these days because of the Chesapeake Bay TMDL.
 I hate jargon so here’s a quickie on these two terms.
 The TMDL is the agreed upon pollution diet for the Bay; it stands for Total Maximum Daily Load.
 It’s the maximum amount...

 Monday I went to see a farmer that was interested in fencing his cattle out of a stream on his farm.
 He operates one of those down-home, “buy your local meats here” farms.
 They raise beef cattle, “free range” turkeys and hogs.
 They sell all kinds of meats, from bacon...

 Yesterday I was called out on a job in the Dayton area of Rockingham County, Virginia.
 This area is intensively farmed with livestock and crops.
 I was totally amazed at two things: the amount of bare ground and the number of fields farmed up and down the slope of the...

-If a one gallon jug filled with water represented all the water in the world the amount of available fresh water would equal just over a tablespoon – less than one half of one percent of the total.
-The rest is salt water or unavailable such as the fresh water...
+If a one-gallon jug filled with water represented all the water in the world the amount of available freshwater would equal just over a tablespoon – less than one half of one percent of the total.
+The rest is salt water or unavailable such as the freshwater frozen in the...